Hybrid iLQR Model Predictive Control for Contact Implicit Stabilization on Legged Robots: HiLQR MPC Implementation

 \subsection{Backward Pass}

 The main challenge for the backward pass is how to compute the derivatives of the dynamics.
-For simple hybrid systems like the bouncing ball, the derivatives of the dynamics and saltation matrix are trivial to find and compute \cite{paper:kong-ilqr-2021}.
+For simple hybrid systems like the bouncing ball, the derivatives of the dynamics and saltation matrix are trivial to find and compute.
 However, computing the derivatives for the full order rigid body dynamics with unilateral constraints is not trivial -- if done naively, the computations are incredibly slow.
 This is the same for the saltation matrix because it relies on computing the derivative of the impact map.
-In this work, we utilize a rigid body dynamics library called Pinocchio \cite{pinocchioweb} (which computes these derivatives in an optimized fashion) for all full order contact rigid body dynamics derivatives.
+In this work, we utilize a rigid body dynamics library called Pinocchio \cite{pinocchioweb} (which computes these derivatives in an optimized fashion) for all full order contact rigid body dynamics derivatives. {This work adds onto using Pinocchio's analytical derivative computation capabilities by efficiently computing the Saltation matrix which provide analytical.
+Again, the saltation matrix is applied when an MPC horizon adds a new contact.}

 For the backward pass, HiLQR MPC assumes the trajectory is produced by an event-driven simulation.
 If the timesteps are small enough, then approximating a timestepping simulation as an event-driven simulation on the backward pass is reasonable.
-Another approximation HiLQR MPC makes is that when simultaneous contacts are made during a timestep (i.e., 2 feet making contact at the same time), the contact sequencing is assumed to always follow the same contact order and to have happened at the end of the timestep.
-The chosen order is in increasing order of the indexing of the limbs.
-These approximations are validated through experimentation, where HiLQR MPC is still able to converge with these approximations in the presence of perturbations.
+Another approximation HiLQR MPC makes is that when simultaneous contacts are made during a timestep {\cite{rijnen2019sensitivity}} (i.e., 2 feet making contact at the same time), the contact sequencing is assumed to always follow the same contact order and to have happened at the end of the timestep.
+The chosen order is in increasing order of the indexing of the limbs. {This approximation effectively chooses a single contact sequence for the resulting Bouligand derivative \cite{burden2016event} instead of using the entire tree of possible contact sequences.
+However, choosing an arbitrary contact sequence during a simultaneous impact event is a good approximation for our class of system -- see \cite{council2022representing} for more details.} These approximations are validated through experimentation, where HiLQR MPC is still able to converge with these approximations in the presence of perturbations.